 10 Promising practices

-As part of a Canadian Health Services Research Foundation Fellowship (Executive Training in Research Application – EXTRA), the Health Unit conducted a review and analysis of the literature for practices to reduce social inequities in health.
+As part of a Canadian Health Services Research Foundation Fellowship (Executive Training in Research Application – EXTRA), Public Health Sudbury & Districts conducted a review and analysis of the literature for practices to reduce social inequities in health.

 These practices are relevant at the local public health level and are “promising” in their potential to“level-up” and reduce health inequities.